rossumai/chart-updater/README.md

 Chart-updater is a [Flux](https://github.com/fluxcd/flux) companion that allows for automatic [Helm](https://helm.sh) chart updates.
 It monitors Helm chart respository for new chart versions.
-If new version is found, related HelmRelease manifest in the git config respository is updated in the git config repository.
+If new version is found, related HelmRelease manifest is updated in the git config repository.

 This may be useful for deploying charts of your components, especially if the code and chart template of the component share the same repository and